 POW: Prison of Women

 To my surprise, there were many women out there.
 “No way… are they allowed to be out of home?”
 I thought to myself.
 Though their lifestyle is different from women in western or other non-Muslim countries, they weren’t captivated as the mass media describes.

 There I saw girls and women bustling around, driving, working, laughing out loud, wearing colorful and up-to-date clothes.
 Even some were together with their male friends in public places!
 Also, they had special women-only places like parks and beauty salons in which they could hang out freely with no restriction at all.

 Not only I say “don’t go to Iran”, but also, I prohibit you from googling Iran nature.
 Since you can’t believe all these varieties of options on the table!
 You may get confused by choosing among the deserts, mountains, jungles, and mythical islands.
 Yeah!
 Iran is not just a vast desert, as you may have thought.

 Swimming in The Winter

 There are things to know before traveling Iran regarding its nature and natural adventures.
 You can take your ski poles and head for a ski resort in the northwest mountains.
 Then, the very next day, drive to the northern regions for horse riding in the jungles aging millions of years.
 At night, you can fly to the south and go windsurfing and swimming in the warm weather of Iran magical southern islands in the Persian Gulf.

-That was the four-season natural menu available for me, as I traveled during the final days of winter.
+That was the four-season natural menu available for me, as I traveled during the final days of winter by Iran tour operator.
 But there is a dreamy feature in Iran’s nature: you can adapt it with your own timing and taste.
 That four-season menu still works if you visit during the hot summer or delicate spring.
 So, don’t go to Iran unless you have planned well what to do in the natural sites.